Tierion/blockchain-anchor/README.md

 }
 ```

-### Split Btc Outputs
+### Split BTC Outputs

-Divides or consolidates your unspent outputs to the number of outputs you set, equally distributing btc, and returning the transaction id and final output count.
+Divides or consolidates your unspent outputs to the number of outputs you set, equally distributing BTC, and returning the transaction id and final output count.
 If the resulting balance per output is less that 10000 satoshi, the number of outputs will be decreased until the balance per output exceeds that value.

 ```js
 let privateKeyWIF = '91aFbdjd1Xj3VbXQg8rKsj5BQ8iYX1oncC3p5evRKsxXkEfnjg8' // for deriving keyPair used in transaction creation